 Apostilles (Authentication of Signatures) may be required to register and finalize a marriage in a foreign country.
 Information regarding apostilles can be found under the Licensing Center section on the website of the Nevada Secretary of State.

 Information on fees can be found under the Clerk Service bar at the left or by choosing

 ON-LINE MARRIAGE PRE-APPLICATION BEFORE COMING IN TO GET YOUR MARRIAGE LICENSE!

-Couples using the online Pre-Application, should bring their Reference Number and required identification/documentation to an EXPRESS WINDOW at the main Marriage Bureau in Las Vegas, or to a Marriage Services Clerk at one of our outlying
+Couples using the online Pre-Application should bring their Pre-Application ID number and required identification and documentation to the Marriage License Bureau in Las Vegas, or to a Marriage Services Clerk at one of our outlying

 locations in order to obtain your marriage license.

 Your Pre-Application will be kept in our system for sixty (60) days.

 Divorced Applicants/Widowed Applicants: